-For mobile users, if you are experiencing ERR_CONNECTION_CLOSED on an android device, you can solve this by simply updating the chrome app from the play store, and in iOS devices update chrome from the App store.
+For mobile users, if you are experiencing ERR_CONNECTION_CLOSED on an Android device, you can solve this by simply updating the Chrome app from the Play Store, and in iOS devices updating chrome from the App Store.

 8. Disable Installed Chrome Extensions

-Once figuring out the culprit, delete it, and you are done.
+Once you figure out the culprit, delete it, and you are done.

-To view and manage all your chrome extensions, you can use this shortcut method by simply putting the address “chrome://extensions/” in the address bar or going to settings > Extensions.
+To view and manage all your Chrome extensions, you can use this shortcut method by simply putting the address “chrome://extensions/” in the address bar or go to settings > Extensions.

 9. Utilize the Chrome Clean-up Tool

-Google chrome provides you with an inbuilt clean-up tool to debug issues that might be happening in chrome.
-The Clean-up tool will scan your whole computer and find out any bugs or malware that might encounter chrome and trigger errors like ERR_CONNECTION_CLOSED to display.
+Google Chrome provides you with an inbuilt clean-up tool to debug issues that might be happening in Chrome.
+The Clean-up tool will scan your whole computer and find any bugs or malware that might encounter Chrome and trigger errors like ERR_CONNECTION_CLOSED to display.